-The WinForms Ribbon control accommodates all the tools required for an application in a single, easy-to-navigate user interface similar to Microsoft Office.
-Its dynamic resizing, keyboard accessibility, and complete customization help organize your application.
+The WinForms Ribbon control (ribbon menu) accommodates all the tools required for an application in a single, easy-to-navigate user interface similar to Microsoft Office.
+Its dynamic resizing, keyboard accessibility, and complete customization options help organize an application.

-Office2007 is a classic UI which contain three color schemes namely Blue, Silver and Black.
+The Office 2007 UI is a classic interface that contains three color schemes: Blue, Silver, and Black.

 The mini-toolbar control is a lightweight, floating toolbar that can be dynamically displayed and hidden for certain contexts.
 A good example is text editing.
 When users select text in the editor, you can display a mini-toolbar next to the text to quickly let users bold, italicize, or underline it.

 Display the current status of an application or document, similar to in Microsoft Office.

 The launcher button allows users to execute an action they define.

 The Ribbon control supports key tips for ribbon items, letting users quickly access a command in a few keystrokes.
 When a user presses the Alt key, key tips for commands in the current tab are displayed.
 Pressing a key indicated in the key tip invokes the corresponding command.

 The Ribbon control supports a traditional look with Office 2007 and Office 2010 styles and a flat look with Office 2013 and Office 2016 styles.

 The Ribbon control supports super tooltips, which are used to customize the default look and feel of all tooltips.